centre-for-humanities-computing/DaCy/README.md

   - The new Danish Model [Senda](https://github.com/ebanalyse/senda) was added to DaCy
 - 0.2.1 (30/03/21)
   - DaCy now includes a small model for efficient processing based on the Danish [Ælæctra](https://sprogteknologi.dk/dataset/918158b9-ac6b-4484-a44a-4e3de386dfca) 🏃

+<details>
+  <summary>See older news items</summary>

 - 0.1.1 (24/03/21)
   - DaCy included wrapped version on major Danish sentiment analysis software including the models by [DaNLP](https://github.com/alexandrainst/danlp).
 As well as code for wrapping any sequence classification model into its pipeline 🤩
   - Tutorials is added to introduce the above functionality
-- 0.0.1 (25/02/21)
-  - DaCy launches with a medium-sized and a large language model obtaining state-of-the-art on Named entity recognition, part-of-speech tagging and dependency parsing for Danish 🇩🇰

-<details>
-  <summary>See older news items</summary>

 - 0.0.1 (25/02/21)
   - DaCy launches with a medium-sized and a large language model obtaining state-of-the-art on Named entity recognition, part-of-speech tagging and dependency parsing for Danish 🇩🇰